I Ching, Yijing or Zhou Yi

 Jia is lesson 121.
 Chia3: false, borrowed, to have two skins, a double skin.

-'You' means one has a direction and follows the path to get there.
+'有攸往 yǒu yōu wǎng (have place toward) means one has a direction and follows the path to get there.
 Before a verb it turns it into a noun, giving it 'substance'.
-You wang: a go - a place to go; you ha: a like - what one likes or loves.
+You wǎng: a go - a place to go.
+You ha: a like - what one likes or loves.

-The continuous flow of the water makes the river a river, a noun.
+The continuous flow of the water, "walking water", makes the river a river, a noun.
 Stagnant water is not a river.
-Walking like flowing water is a sign of knowing where one goes.
-One of you's meanings is 'knowing'.
+Moving like flowing water is a sign of knowing where one goes.
+One of yōu's meanings is 'knowing'. (yǒu and yōu are two different words, different pronunciation, tone 1 and tone 3)

 A place to go is a decision, a direction, not something which just happens.